rust-lang/rfcs/text/0000-conditional-compilation-checking.md

 enabled.

-This RFC proposes adding new command-line options to `rustc`, which will allow Cargo (and other build tools) to inform `rustc` of the set of valid feature flags.
+This RFC proposes adding new command-line options to `rustc`, which will allow Cargo (and other build tools) to inform `rustc` of the set of valid conditions, such as `feature` tests.
 Using conditions that are not valid will cause a diagnostic warning.
-This feature is opt-in, for backwards compatibility;
-if no valid configuration options are presented to `rustc` then no warnings are generated.
+This feature is opt-in, for backwards compatibility; if no valid configuration options are presented to `rustc` then no warnings are generated.

 # Motivation